 The University participates in dual enrollment/dual credit programs with local boards of secondary education.
 Through these programs, certain high school students are allowed to enroll in college-level courses in order to earn credits that apply to both undergraduate degrees and high school diplomas.
 Students are eligible under the following conditions:

 - The student must be in grade 11 or 12 or have an exception granted by UA based on the written recommendation of the student's principal and the local superintendent of education and in accordance with Alabama administrative code regarding gifted and talented students.

 - The student must have a 'B+' average, as defined by local board policy, in completed high school courses.

 - The student must meet the entrance requirements established by UA.

-Students who are currently in high school and have concurrent college credit, or dual enrollment or concurrent college credit, are not considered transfer students.
+Students who are currently in high school and have concurrent college credit, or dual enrollment credit, are not considered transfer students.
 Students must have one official transcript sent to the Office of the University Registrar directly from each college or university previously attended.